Hafnarfjörður: Twin towns – sister cities

-Sports
+Sport

 There are two major sport clubs in Hafnarfjörður: Fimleikafélag Hafnarfjarðar (FH) and Knattspyrnufélagið Haukar.

 FH men's and women's football teams have won several national championships.
 FH have won the Icelandic Handball league in total of 25 times and have won the cup 6 times which makes them the most successful team competing in Icelandic handball.

 Haukar have a magnificent history in handball with many titles.
 Haukar were champions in 1943, 2000, 2001, 2003, 2004, 2005, 2008, 2009, 2010 and 2015 and cup holders in 1980, 1997, 2001, 2002 and 2010.

 Hafnarfjörður also has a gymnastics club, Fimleikafélagið Björk, established on 1 July 1951.

 Local swimming club, Sundfélag Hafnarfjarðar (SH), was established on 19 June 1945.
 The triathlon club 3SH, is part of the club.

 Keilir Golf Club is an 18-hole golf club and course located on the Hvaleyri peninsula.

-Iceland Cricket opened the world’s northernmost cricket field in 2019 in Hafnarfjörður.
-At a latitude of 64.07°N, the field broke the record previously held in Umeå, Sweden (63.84°N) by 25km (15.5mi).
+Iceland Cricket opened the world's northernmost cricket field in 2019 in Hafnarfjörður.
+At a latitude of 64.07°N, the field broke the record previously held in Umeå, Sweden (63.84°N) by 25 km (15.5 mi).
 It was officially inaugurated by Prime Minister of Iceland, Katrín Jakobsdóttir.

 In popular culture

 In the 1986 novel Red Storm Rising by Tom Clancy, the Soviet Union gains a dramatic strategic advantage at the beginning of the war by seizing Iceland with a Guards Airborne division transported secretly by converted freighters.
 When the US Marine Corps retake Iceland, they initially land at Hafnarfjörður before advancing on Keflavik.
 Additionally, in the novella, The Odd Saga of the American and a Curious Icelandic Flock, Snorri calls Alex in the middle of the night to tell him that he is passing through Hafnarfjörður and will be picking him up shortly for a trip to Snæfellsnes.

-In 2017 a petition calling upon the Icelandic Prime Minister to erect a statue of Stefán Karl Stefánsson in his hometown of Hafnarfjörður “to forever immortalize and honor his amazing legacy” was created.
+In 2017 a petition calling upon the Icelandic Prime Minister to erect a statue of Stefán Karl Stefánsson in his hometown of Hafnarfjörður “to forever immortalize and honour his amazing legacy” was created.
 After his death in 2018, there was a surge of signatures.
 There are now over 528,000 signatures.